Family Food Garden may collect a share of sales or other compensation from the links on this page.

 - Thyme

-Zone 2 Herbs in your Veggie Garden
+Permaculture Zone 2: Herbs in Your Veggie Garden

 Adding herbs to your veggie patch is perfect for companion planting.
 Some of these herbs are strong smelling so creating a border around your garden with herbs might also deter larger pests like deer or rodents from entering your garden.

-Many herbs deter bugs from eating plants with scent deterrence
+Many herbs deter bugs from eating plants with scent deterrence.

 Herbs like chives or garlic can help to deter aphids.
 Frilly herbs with umbelliferous leaves like dill or fennel also attract ladybugs to eat aphids.

-Zone 3 Permaculture Herbs
+Permaculture Zone 3: Permaculture Herbs

 This permaculture zone will be the herbs that you grow large amounts for tea, medicinals or just to create a deer proof border.